 General Biology is a two-course sequence that examines the ideas and methods basic to an understanding of contemporary biology.
 This second course focuses on the fundamentals of evolution, ecology, classification of organisms and basic plant and animal anatomy and physiology.
-Three lecture hours plus a three-hour laboratory each week.
-Prerequisites: A grade of "C" or better in BIO 121 or permission of the instructor.
-Offered annually in the spring semester.
+Three lecture hours plus three laboratory hours per week.
+Prerequisites: earned a grade of "C-" or better in BIO 121.
+BIOL 122 General Biology II lab must be taken concurrently.
 Four credits.
-BIOL 122 General Biology II lab must be taken concurrently.